Text by James Bow.

-The Dupont Streetcar spent far more time on Bay than on Dupont.
+The DUPONT streetcar spent far more time on Bay than on Dupont.
 Beginning at Ferry Loop at the northwest corner of York and Queens Quay, the route travelled east on Queen’s Quay and north on Bay Street to Davenport Road.
-There, it turned northwest on Davenport and followed this street until it reached Dupont.
-There, it turned west, and continued along Dupont to Christie Loop.
-At Christie Loop, connections were made with the Annette trolley bus (which spent far more of its time on Dupont than it did on Annette) for points west.
+There, it turned northwest on Davenport and followed this street until it reached Dupont and then continued west along Dupont to Christie Loop.
+At Christie Loop, connections were made with the ANNETTE trolley bus (which spent far more of its time on Dupont than it did on Annette) for points west.

 The Beginnings of Service on Bay and Dupont Streets

 At the beginning of the 20th century, Bay Street came up from Front Street and ended at Queen.
 The portion of the street north of Queen that we now know as Bay was referred to as Terauley.
 These two streets did not align with each other, and the present S-bend on Bay’s intersection with Queen is the result of this.

 Bay Street found itself taking a back seat to Yonge in terms of commercial development and transit service.
 In 1910, almost every streetcar that went downtown from the northern half of the city went down Yonge Street.
 Bay was primarily used to help loop the cars through the downtown.